Biafra: Geography

 The Republic of Biafra comprised over 29848 sqmi of land, with terrestrial borders shared with Nigeria to the north and west, and with Cameroon to the east.
-Its coast is on the Gulf of Guinea of the South Atlantic Ocean in the south.
+Its coast is on the Gulf of Guinea of the southern Atlantic Ocean in the south.

 The country's northeast bordered the Benue Hills and mountains that lead to Cameroon.
-Three major rivers flow from Biafra into the Gulf of Guinea: the Imo River, the Cross River and the Niger River.
+Three major rivers flow from Biafra into the Gulf of Guinea, namely the Imo River, the Cross River and the Niger River.

-The territory of the Republic of Biafra is covered nowadays by the reorganised Nigerian states of Akwa Ibom, Rivers, Cross River, Bayelsa, Ebonyi, Enugu, Anambra, Imo, Abia, Delta and southern Kogi and Benue states.
+The territory of the Republic of Biafra is covered nowadays by the reorganised Nigerian states of Akwa Ibom, Rivers, Cross River, Bayelsa, Ebonyi, Enugu, Anambra, Imo and Abia.

 Languages

 The languages of Biafra were Igbo, Anaang, Efik, Ibibio, Ogoni, and Ijaw.
-However, English was used as the national language.
+English was used as the national language.

 Politics

 The Republic of Biafra, a short-lived state that existed from 1967 to 1970, was characterized by a unitary republic structure administered under emergency measures.
 It comprised an executive branch led by the Biafran president and the Biafran Cabinet, along with a judicial branch that included the Ministry of Justice, the Biafran Supreme Court, and other subordinate courts, reflecting its attempts to establish a functioning governmental system during the period of secession.